Are you looking to craft your hair stylist biography and don’t know where to start?

 First and foremost, your biography should be easily accessible for all website visitors.
 I strongly recommend you have a dedicated “meet the team” page on your website where you list all stylist bios.
 If you view my list of top salon websites you’ll see that most good salon websites include such page.

 To learn about more important information to have on your salon’s website, I recommend you check out my article on how to build a salon website.
-In this article, I also show you how you can create a website (even for free) using the Wix website builder.

 Clients can be reluctant to book with someone they know nothing about, so having your biography readily available is key.
 Your hair stylist profile should also be everywhere your work is shown, and this includes Instagram.

 For Instagram specifically, there are more elements than the stylist or salon description to consider.
 In fact, I have put together a dedicated article on how to craft an effective salon Instagram bio that takes you through this step-by-step.

 Putting a snippet of your bio in your Instagram profile and linking your full biography website will help clients feel as though they can trust your work and get a feel for your style.

 A salon should also have it’s own bio, or an about page.
 This will give a potential client a general overview of your services as well as highlight for them anything you may be well known for.
 For example, if your hair salon is acclaimed for their event styling, call it out!